Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Methods

 \subsection{Astrophysical Mixture Models}

-Given the recent evidence for peaks in the BBH primary mass spectrum at $10 M_{\odot}$, $35 M_{\odot}$, and suggestions of a potential feature at $\sim20 M_{\odot}$ \citep{10.3847/2041-8213/aa9bf6, 10.3847/1538-4357/aab34c, 10.3847/2041-8213/ab3800, 2021ApJ...913L...7A, 2111.03634, 2022ApJ...928..155T,2022arXiv221012834E}, we chose models similar to the \textsc{Multi Spin} model in \cite{2021ApJ...913L...7A}, which is characterised by a power-law plus a Gaussian peak in primary mass, wherein the spin distributions of the two mass components are allowed to differ from each other.
-In our case, we replace the power law mass components and parametric spin descriptions with non-parametric Basis-Spline functions, in order to avoid model dependent biases on the resulting distributions.
-We also choose to parametrize peaks in the primary mass spectrum in terms of log-mass, rather than linear-mass.
-In both of our model prescriptions, detailed below, the spin magnitude and tilt distributions of each binary component are assumed to be independently and identically distributed (IID), i.e. we fit the same model distribution to both binary spin components per category.
-To reduce the number of free parameters and thus computational cost, we fix the power law slope of the merger rate with redshift to $\lambda_z=2.7$ and do not fit the mininum and maximum BBH primary mass, instead truncating all the mass distributions below $m_\text{min} = 5.0\msun$ and above $m_\text{max} = 100\msun$.
-We make use of the mass and spin basis spline (B-Spline) models from \cite{2022arXiv221012834E}.
-We fix the number of knots $n$ in all B-Spline models used, choosing $n_{m_1}=48$, $n_{q}=30$, $n_a=16$, and $n_{cos(\theta)}=16$.
-All the models and formalism used in our analysis are available in the \href{https://git.ligo.org/bruce.edelman/gwinferno}{GWInferno} python library, along with the code and data to reproduce this study in this GitHub \href{https://github.com/jaxeng/paper}{repository}.
+Given the recent evidence for peaks \citep{10.3847/2041-8213/ab3800, 2021ApJ...913L...7A, 2111.03634, 2022ApJ...928..155T,2022ApJ...924..101E, 2022arXiv221012834E,10.48550/arXiv.2302.07289} in the BBH primary mass spectrum at $10 M_{\odot}$, $35 M_{\odot}$, and suggestions of a potential feature at $\sim20 M_{\odot}$, we chose mixture models similar to the \textsc{Multi Spin} model in \cite{2021ApJ...913L...7A}, which is characterized by a power-law plus a Gaussian peak in primary mass, wherein the spin distributions of the two components in mass are allowed to differ from each other.
+In our case, we replace the power law mass components and parametric spin descriptions with fully data-driven (often called "non-parametric") Basis-Spline functions.